Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 In the hexdump output we can notice that all these garbage values are the hash value of the files, that are used to store the file data on the disk.
-This tells us where to look to get these files content.
+This tells us where to look to get these file's content.

 Now get to making this.